FoodReference.com Logo

 Enjoying sushi is a great way to sample new and different taste combinations.
 Sushi offers a number of more exotic seafood species including eel, octopus, and squid.

-When dining out for sushi, choose a reputable restaurant service that provides high quality products in a clean environment.
+When dining out for sushi, choose a reputable sushi restaurant service that provides high quality products in a clean environment.

 Watching sushi chefs at work is an exciting part of dining out.
 Sushi chefs should properly clean their hands or wear disposable gloves during food handling and preparation.
 Knives and cutting surfaces should be sanitized frequently to avoid cross contamination.